Generative Adversarial Network for Probabilistic Forecast of Random Dynamical System: Numerical experiments

-in which $\max(x_i)$ and $\min(x_i)$, respectively, indicate the maximum and minimum values of the $i$-th dimension of $\bm{x}_t$.
-In other words, $\widehat{\bm{x}}_t$ is defined in a hypercube, $\widehat{\bm{x}}_t \in [0,1]^{d}$.
-From this scaling, we use the sigmoid function in the last layer of the generator to guarantee that the generated sample $\bm{x}^*_t \in (0,1)^d$, which also regularizes the behavior of the generator.
+in which $\max(x_i)$ and $\min(x_i)$, respectively, indicate the maximum and minimum values of the $i$-th dimension of $\bm{x}_t$, and $\nu \ge 0$ is a small number.
+When $\nu = 0$, $\widehat{\bm{x}}_t$ is defined in a hypercube, $\widehat{\bm{x}}_t \in [0,1]^{d}$.
+From this scaling, we use the sigmoid function in the last layer of the generator to make a generated sample $\widehat{\bm{x}}^*_t \in (0,1)^d$.
+As discussed in section \ref{sec:GAN}, it is important to keep $Supp(p_g) \simeq Supp(p_d)$ in the training of GAN.
+Using the sigmoid function and $\nu = 0$ implicitly regularizes the generator to guarantee $\bm{x}^*_t \in Supp(p_d)$.
+When the underlying distribution has an extremely sharp peak near $\max(x_i)$ or $\min(x_i)$, \emph{e.g.}, noiseless pendulum data, it is helpful to have $0 < \nu \ll | \max(x_i) - \min(x_i) |$ so that $Supp(p_g)$ includes $\max(x_i)$ and $\min(x_i)$.
+In this study, $\nu$ is set to zero.
 The detailed model structures are shown in Appendix \ref{sec:arch}.
 We find that a pre-training of $\Psi_G$ and $\Psi_D$ helps CR-GAN converge faster.
 The pre-training can be done by adding a linear layer to $\Psi_G$ (and $\Psi_D$) and train as a simple regression model with the standard mean-square loss function.
 After the pre-training, the linear layers are discarded.
 Once the whole training is completed, the data-driven forecast is performed by a Monte Carlo simulation \cite{Yeo21,Yeo19}.
 The Monte Carlos method is outlined in Appendix \ref{sec:MC}.